bogoware/Monads/README.md

 // AggregateResults: Combine all results into a single Result var aggregated = userOperations.AggregateResults();
-// Result<IEnumerable<User>> - fails with AggregateError containing all errors
+// Result<IEnumerable<User?>> - fails with AggregateError containing all errors

 // If all operations succeed:
 var allSuccess = new[] {